 Where to Find King Cake Near Our Hotel

-We recommend heading to Sucre on Conti Street to try their famous king cake and other creative versions, like their king cake macarons.
-You can also visit the Rouses Supermarket on Royal Street to pick up an affordable whole cake.
+Pastry chefs have gotten creative with their king cakes in recent years, with versions ranging from the traditional to those filled with fruit, cream cheese, and more extravagant fillings.
+We recommend heading to Sucre on Conti Street to try their famous king cake and other creative versions, like their king cake macaroons.
+You can also visit the Rouses Supermarket on Royal Street to pick up an affordable (and more traditional!) whole king cake.

 Prefer a drinkable version?
-Try the king cake old fashioned at SoBou, complete with a baby frozen right inside the ice cube!
+Try the king cake old fashioned at SoBou!
 Need more options?
 Explore this comprehensive guide to king cakes on GoNOLA.com.